Hi. My name is David, and I'm a nerd...

 29: The cake is a lie

-30: Sometimes during a worldwide crisis it is best to get to the pub
+30: Sometimes during a worldwide crisis it is best to get to

 31: Jewelry found in dark places should most likely be destroyed.